WaylonWalker/waylonwalkerv2/src/pages/notes/reasons-to-kedro.md

 * Data is not in a widely supported format
 * Micro short-lived project
 * Large Project / Deadline
   * Use a lower profile project to learn first
 * Team not willing to change
+* Need minimal dependencies
+* God Project